 Government Owned Utility Facilities - SB 218 by Sen. Grimsley and HB 345 by Rep. Beshears would allow FDOT to pay for the relocation of municipal or county owned utility facilities on public roads in counties designated as rural areas of economic concern.
 If FDOT determines the government-owned facility is unable to pay for the relocation, the FDOT may pay some or all of the relocation costs.
-SB 218 has one committee stop left and HB 345 passed out of its first committee.
+Both bills have one committee stop left.